What Is Genioplasty?

 Back

 Genioplasty is the medical name for chin surgery.
-Using a variety of techniques, a plastic surgeon can alter the size, position and projection of the chin.
+Using a variety of techniques, a plastic surgeon can alter the size, position and projection of the chin to achieve better facial harmony.
+Genioplasty is often performed in combination with other procedures for comprehensive facial enhancement.

-For Asian chin surgery in Sydney, the specialist plastic surgeons at Asian Plastic Surgery aim to provide the highest quality care.
+For Asian chin surgery in Sydney, you can trust the specialist plastic surgeons at Asian Plastic Surgery to provide the highest quality care.
 Learn more about genioplasty below and request a consultation here.

 Why Is Genioplasty Popular With Asian Patients?